jhruppert/tc-crfrad/README.md

 Namelist settings and approach:
 - Using NDOWN to provide greatest constraint of large-scale environment across tests of the model experiment
+- Domains:
-- Domains: 5km outer nest, 1km inner nest
+  - 5km outer nest, 1km inner nest
+  - Outer nest is nudged (using analysis nudging) for entire period, only above the PBL
-- Outer nest is initialized 12 hours earlier than inner 1km nest, with nudging imposed for entire period on outer nest.
+  - Outer nest is initialized 12 hours earlier than inner 1km nest
 - Based on tests and recommendations of [Delfenio et al. 2022](https://doi.org/10.5194/nhess-22-3285-2022):
   - isftcflx set to 1.
   - No cumulus scheme since coarse grid is 5km.